Replica-/ConEmu/README.md

+## About this fork

+This fork simply creates two new shortcuts and extends the create macro
+* Window+Q Split window Horizontally and show new dialog window
+* Window+W Split window Vertically and show new dialog window
+* Macro Create 4th arguement is now split direction

 ## About ConEmu
 [ConEmu-Maximus5](https://conemu.github.io) is a Windows console emulator with tabs, which represents multiple consoles as one customizable GUI window with various features.